zerohedgepodcast2/zerohedgepodcast2/_posts/posts/2023-05-30-09-35-carnival-sunshine-cruise-ship-battered-massive-waves-leaving-multiple-decks-flooded.md

 ---
 layout: post
 title: "Carnival Sunshine Cruise Ship Battered By Massive Waves, Leaving Multiple Decks Flooded "
-audio: carnival-sunshine-cruise-ship-battered-massive-waves-leaving-multiple-decks-flooded-0
+audio: carnival-sunshine-cruise-ship-battered-massive-waves-leaving-multiple-decks-flooded-1
 category: markets
 desc: "&quot;The ship took a hit from a wave that sounded like the ship split in two.&quot;"
 duration: 00:04:18
 length: 258
-datetime: Mon, 29 May 2023 13:35:00 +0000
+datetime: Tue, 30 May 2023 09:35:00 +0000
 tags: podcast
 guid: carnival-sunshine-cruise-ship-battered-massive-waves-leaving-multiple-decks-flooded-0
-order: 1
+order: 0
 ---
 &quot;The ship took a hit from a wave that sounded like the ship split in two.&quot;